GDSC-NMIMS-MPSTME-Mumbai/Web-Dev-Recruitment-Task-22/README.md

 While submitting the code **make sure to add API client screenshots with a brief explanation** of the content of each screenshot in the README.

 ### Important Guidelines:
 - **Your solution to the selected task must be uploaded to a GitHub repository.
-You will submit the solution by submitting the link to the GitHub repository containing your solution.**
+You will submit the solution by submitting the link to your GitHub repository containing your solution.**
-- **You can find resources on how to create GitHub repositories and commit code here: [https://rogerdudler.github.io/git-guide/](https://rogerdudler.github.io/git-guide/).**
+- **You can find resources on how to create GitHub repositories and commit code [Here](https://rogerdudler.github.io/git-guide/).**
 - **The README of the repo must contain the required information based on the chosen task.**
 - **Feel free to make reasonable assumptions and mention them, if any, in the README.**
 - **Try to implement as much as you can.
 You can submit your task even if you are not able to complete it.**